google/clusterfuzzlite/docs/build_integration.md

 information on code coverage generation.

 <b>Make sure to test each
-of the supported build configurations with the above commands (`build_fuzzers` and `run_fuzzer` as well as `coverage`).</b>
+of the sanitizers with `build_fuzzers`, `check_build`, and `run_fuzzer`.</b>

 If everything works locally, it should also work on ClusterFuzzLite.
-If you check in your files and experience failures, review your [dependencies](https://google.github.io/oss-fuzz/further-reading/fuzzer-environment/).
+If you experience failures running fuzzers on ClusterFuzzLite, review your [dependencies](https://google.github.io/oss-fuzz/further-reading/fuzzer-environment/).

-## Debugging Problems
+## Debugging problems

 If you run into problems, the
 [Debugging page](https://google.github.io/oss-fuzz/advanced-topics/debugging/)